Los Angeles Petty Theft Attorney

 Are you facing criminal charges for petty theft in Los Angeles?
 Do not hesitate to contact The Rodriguez Law Group today for immediate legal assistance.
 Even though petty theft is generally charged as a misdemeanor, a conviction still carries significant consequences.
 If convicted of petty theft you will face jail time, fines, and likely be required to pay back the value of the property you stole.

 Once you have paid your debt to society you will still be forced to live with a criminal record, which will make your life incredibly difficult.
 You have the power to avoid the consequences of a conviction by hiring an experienced Los Angeles petty theft attorney to defend you.
-Call us today to learn more about how our legal team can help you.
+Contact us today at (213) 995-6767 to learn more about how our legal team can help you.

 What is Petty Theft?